Came into Bay Path with a plan to be a teacher but the plan changed.

 There are needs

 to be met.
 Meet them.

 At Bay Path, you will not only help meet the needs of the world, you’ll also gain meaningful experience along the way.
+That’s why we’ve been included on President Barack Obama’s Higher Education Community Service Honor Roll.
 Popular service opportunities with Bay Path students include:

 - Building homes through Habitat for Humanity